 Humans and canines obviously require different diets.
 This is even more true during the critical newborn years.
-Let’s touch on the particulars of providing baby food to a dog here, as it may help you avoid a potential mistake.
+Let’s touch on the particulars of providing baby food to a dog.
+It may help you avoid a potential mistake.

-Of course, most baby foods aren’t toxic to pet dogs.
-But this type of formulated food, in general, isn’t a great source of nutrition for them.
-Also, keep in mind that your puppy could develop a fondness for baby food making them picky eaters later in life.
+Most baby foods aren’t toxic to pet dogs.
+But this type of formulated food, in general, isn’t a great source of nutrition for dogs.
+It’s not suitable but also consider that your puppy could develop a fondness for baby food making them picky eaters later in life.

-Can I Give My Dog Baby Food?
+Can I Give My Dog Some Baby Food?
 Answer: Not a good idea

-The ingredients in most baby foods aren’t well suited for dogs or puppies.
+The ingredients aren’t well suited for dogs or puppies.